Guanajuato: Mexican Revolution to the present

 The situation stabilized over much of the government of Porfirio Díaz at the end of the 19th century and the economy improved, but the Diaz government was oppressive.
 Diaz installed Francisco Mena as governor of the state, who made a fortune through the concession of railway lines which were being built to modernize the country.
 Even though slavery was officially abolished during the War of Independence, most laborers in farms and mines were extremely underpaid and in a number of cases not paid at all.
 Agricultural production reached a peak at the end of the 19th century, earning the state the nickname of the "granary of the Republic".
 Industrialization took hold in cities such as León, Salvatierra, Celaya and San Francisco del Rincón, making shoes, textiles and hats.
 One battle of the Mexican Revolution occurred in Celaya in 1915 between the troops of Álvaro Obregón and Francisco Villa.
 Many from the state fought and died in other parts of Mexico, leaving behind widows and children.
 After the war, the large landholdings were broken up and land redistributed into ejidos, or commonly held land, which benefitted many rural families.

-After the end of the Mexican Revolution, fighting in Mexico continues with the Cristero War.
+After the end of the Mexican Revolution, fighting in Mexico continued with the Cristero War.
 Fighting related to this was most prominent in Pénjamo and León, but occurred in other areas as well.
 In 1946, an uprising against the government by a group called the Sinarquistas occurred in Leon.
 However, most of the state was peaceful most of the time, allowing the economy to recover.
 This was especially true of the agricultural sector, producing wheat, corn, sorghum, alfalfa, strawberries in Irapuato and goats in various parts.
 Goat milk cajeta candy from Celaya is known in most of Mexico.
 The first Festival Internacional Cervantino occurred in 1972.
 In the 1980s, two of the state's cities, Guanajuato and San Miguel de Allende were declared World Heritage Sites.